 [Update: To allow for version switching between different versions of the controller, V3.2.10 received an upgrade.
 You can install it over an existing V3.2.10 without losing data.]

-I just made a .deb package with Omada Controller 3.1.13 for Debian, Raspbian and any other Linux system providing the dpkg installer.
+I just made a .deb package with Omada Controller 3.2.10 for Debian, Raspbian and any other Linux system providing the dpkg installer.
 Please find the release notes at the end of this post.

 This .deb package is in the tradition of the community version of Omada Controller, meaning it contains the same Java classes and remaining files as the official TP-Link version except for the binaries bundled with it (JRE, mongodb) and the start/stop script control.sh (which is replaced by my own version omadactl).

 You will need netstat (package: net-tools), curl and the native versions of JRE, jsvc and mongod (installed by default in Raspbian based on Stretch, unfortunately not so in Debian).
 Setting up the Oracle JRE and jsvc is left to you as an exercise; here are some suggestions:

 Debian and any other Linux distribution: